Our College Counseling program is key to our mission of preparing students and families to be college-ready.

 Visits to 30+ different colleges and universities.

 Students at The Neighborhood Academy receive early and consistent exposure to the world of higher education, which intensifies in the junior and senior year with step-by-step guidance on testing, financial aid, and college selection.
-Our Dean of Students and Operations serves as a knowledgeable and encouraging resource to students and families through both high school and college, and helps match each student with the “right” college.
+Intentional post-secondary planning helps students and their families determine the right path in their pursuit of higher education.
 Throughout the course of a student's time at The Neighborhood Academy, he or she will tour over 30 different colleges and universities, including schools such as:

 - University of Pittsburgh

 - Penn State University (Main Campus & Behrend)

 - Duquesne University